 Technology is evolving at a dizzying speed.
 The world wide web is just 30 years old but it has changed massively over the last three decades.
 Now we all carry powerful computers in our pockets, which means that the way we design has transformed, too.
 We started by designing standalone websites, then we designed for the desktop first and created separate experiences for mobile — responsive design put an end to that.

-New tech is reshaping the way we live and work, and companies need to pay attention to the latest developments to continue to engage with their customers and stay relevant.
+New tech is reshaping the way we live and work, and companies need to pay attention to the latest developments through new technology articles to continue to engage with their customers and stay relevant.
 In the 1990s massive brands such as photography pioneer Kodak struggled with the shift to digital because they just didn’t anticipate the enormous effect the new technology would have.